williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 3 – Sign the CSR](id:step3)

-Follow the third-party process that your company uses to sign the CSR. **You can't move to step four until the process is completed.** The signed CSR is required to continue step 4.
+Follow the third-party process that your company uses to sign the CSR. **You can't move to step four until the process is completed**, as the signed CSR is required to continue step 4.

 **Note:** The CSR is generated in Base64 DER format.
 If your process requires a different format, convert it using openSSL or a third-party decoder.
 Free, third-party decoders are readily available.